 The answer is “Not really”, you can add a password to individual WooCommerce products with the help of core WordPress Visibility control.

 That’s perfect if you need to restrict access to a single product.
-But it is not solving the same problem that WooCommerce Password Protected categories plugin solves because:
+However, it is not solving the same problem that PPWP Pro and its Access Levels extension do, because:

 - You need to restrict each product individually, which is quite hectic if you start getting into 10+ products.